 3 Autumn Favorites to Anchor Your Garden Design

-For a great garden show, choose tough, multiseason performers for the starring roles
+For a great garden show, choose tough, fall performers for the starring roles

 I am addicted to acquiring new plants, perhaps more than most people.
 If you tell me all the glorious details of a recent introduction, I will buy it by the dozen.
 Oh, it’s fussy and demanding?
 That’s OK.
 I want it, and I want it now.

 But sometimes what you want isn’t what you need.
 Often what you really need is a plant that you can build a garden bed around.
 It should be tough, undemanding, able to handle some stress, and visually appealing for multiple seasons.
 After more than 25 years working in a public garden, I have discovered some great plants that don’t let me down.
 Here are a few that make attractive anchors for great displays.

 Size: 18 to 36 inches tall and 18 to 24 inches wide